cfpb/design-system/docs/components/buttons.md

   Icons appear to the left of the button text.
 Buttons that have “forward” actions have icons to the right of the text, and those with “back” actions have icons to the left.

+  **Code**

+  The cf-buttons component provides extensions to the basic button styles.

+  cf-core and cf-icons components are all dependencies of this component.

+  NOTE: If you use cf-buttons.less directly, be sure to run the file through Autoprefixer, or your compiled Capital Framework CSS will not work perfectly in older browsers.
 accessibility: TBD
 research: TBD
 related_items: '- related items'